tsantef/oh-my-zsh.plugin.af/README.md

 3) add pf to your plugins list in the .zshrc file

     plugins=(git af)

 4) Restart your shell or open a new terminal window.

+## Installation without Oh-my-ZSH

+1) Copy the _af file into ~/.zsh/completions

+2) Add the completion path to the fpath setting in the ~/.zshrc

+    # Add Custom Completion Scripts
+    fpath=(~/.zsh/completions $fpath)

+3) Add or verify that the complition initalization lines below are in the ~/.zshrc file

+    # compsys initialization
+    autoload -U compinit
+    compinit

+4) Restart your shell or open a new terminal window.